opensupporter/osdi-docs/people.md

 ### Scenario: Creating a new person (POST)

 Posting to the people collection endpoint will allow you to create a new person.
 The response is the new person that was created.
 While each implementing system will require different fields, any optional fields not included in a post operation should not be set at all by the receiving system, or should be set to default values.

+For information on how to link a person with tags and list subscription information in one post, see the [Person Signup Helper](person_signup.html) documentation.

 #### Request